One of the greatest things afforded to indie authors is the creativity involved in generating their own book promotion ideas.

 Give your readers more insight into your characters likes and dislikes, maybe info about their family.
 Maybe do posts that discuss who you’d cast in the movie!

 The more readers connect with your characters the better impression they’ll have of your work and your brand.

 For non-fiction, think quizzes, super short workbooks that focus on a single problem you can help them solve, or events on social that let them ask you questions for an hour.
 All of these things are excellent to promote as well – and who can’t use more ideas for book marketing in general?

 There’s only one you.
 But there are over 4,500 books published every day.

-So get creative with the additional content you have available, or can easily create, that helps set you apart from the competition and supports a brand your fans and followers can get involved with.
+So get creative with your book promotion ideas and the additional content you have available, or can easily create, that helps set you apart from the competition and supports a brand your fans and followers can get involved with.

 Please use the social share buttons below if you learned something from this post – your shares really help educate other authors, which raises the bar for publishing and gets more books in readers hands!